Before getting started...

 - You can always play with a combination of both, whatever suits your company's needs.

-1- FREQUENCY: This is the frequency of the sales's occurrence of the product.
+1- FREQUENCY: This is the frequency of the sale's occurrence of the product.
 Select if your product is sold monthly, yearly or per month (non cumulative) in case of one time sales (meaning you have a product that you plan on selling once to a one time customers).

 2- START DATE: This is the month when the product starts being sold.